-Each participant has a card that is marked by our amazing faction leaders for each lap ran or walked.
-At the end of the session it is highly recommended that students place their cards in the boxes provided.
+Each participant has a card which is scanned by our amazing faction leaders for each lap run or walked.
+At the end of the session it is highly recommended that students place their cards back in the boxes provided.

-Once two cards are completed the student/ parent qualifies for a 100km band and certificate, and so on the kms go.
+Students/ parents will be notified when they qualify for a 100km band and certificate, and so on as the kms go up.